kurokobo/psdify/Docs/docs/cmdlets/Remove-DifyMember.md

 ### -Member

 Specifies the members to be removed.
-Accepts a list of `PSCustomObject` objects representing the members.
+Accepts a list of objects which can be retrieved by `Get-DifyMember`.
 This parameter accepts pipeline input.

 ```yaml
 Type: PSObject[]